gmskazi/pdfmc/README.md

 pdfmc merge directory
 ```

-Or you can add pdf files that you would like to be merged.
+Or you can add pdf files that you would like to be merged, this will skip the UI.

 ```bash
 pdfmc merge file1.pdf file2.pdf file3.pdf